 Lame duck session only occur in even-numbered ears if Congress reconvenes after the elections.
 Since 2000, the House and Senate have done just that every year.
 Congress is using the lame duck session to consider important votes.
 Sometimes it's because it hasn't gotten the work done in time.

+That's especially bad if the federal budget has not yet been approved.
 It's supposed to be approved by October 1, but it usually isn’t, especially in an election year.
 Often Congress will approve emergency contingency funding, just to keep the government in business until after the election.
 Then, the lame duck session continues the emergency funding until the new officials take office.

 Other times fiscal policy is deliberately delayed until after the election.
-That protects Congress members up for re-election from voters.
-That violates the intent of the Constitution.
-That's because lame duck members are no longer accountable.
+That protects Congress members up for re-election from voters but violates the intent of the Constitution.
+Lame duck members are no longer accountable.
 A Senator who was voted out of office can vote for a bill they know their constituents wouldn't like.

 Any U.S. president who has won a second term in office automatically becomes a lame duck.
-That's because the 22nd Amendment to the Constitution prohibits the president from serving a third term.Therefore, he doesn't have to worry about getting re-elected.
+The 22nd Amendment to the Constitution prohibits the president from serving a third term.
+He doesn't have to worry about getting re-elected.

 As a result, lame-duck presidents are more concerned with their legacy.
 They can focus on policies that are less popular, but more far-reaching.

 For example, Ronald Reagan signed an arms control treaty with Soviet leader Mikhail Gorbachev.
 He famously asked him to "tear down this wall," in a speech at the Berlin Wall in 1987.
 That was despite his opposition to arms control during his presidency.

-(Source: "LOOKING BACK: The Nuclear Arms Control Legacy of Ronald Reagan," Arms Control Association.)
+The lame duck amendment is the popular name for the 20th amendment to the Constitution, passed in 1933.
 It required newly-elected presidents to take office on January 20 following their November election.
 Congressional members must take office on January 3 of the year following their elections.
 Prior to that, they waited until March 4 of the following year before taking office.
 That was to give them enough time to settle their affairs in their home district and travel to Washington, D.C.